-• The impact and risks arising from epidemic diseases, such as the recent outbreak of COVID-19 may have a significant impact on the Company.
+The impact and risks arising from epidemic diseases, such as the recent outbreak of COVID-19 may have a significant impact on the Company.

 The impacts of the still spreading COVID-19 pandemic, as well as its variants, on the Company are unpredictable.
-The Company continues to operate with modifications to personnel travel and work locations, as well as to adapt work in Quito, the Condor and Cascas Projects, and its other projects, in response to the mandates of the governmental authorities of Ecuador and to local concerns.
+The Company continues to operate with modifications to personnel travel and work locations, as well as to adapt work in Quito, the Condor and Cascas Projects, and its other projects, including Orquideas, in response to the mandates of the governmental authorities of Ecuador and to employee and local concerns.
 Health and safety rules in all jurisdictions are constantly evolving and the Company will continue to evaluate and adapt its work protocols to announcements and norms.
-Government and local restrictions on the movement of people and goods may cause work and analysis performed by the Company and its contractors to further slow or even cease.
-Ecuador and its provincial and local jurisdictions continue to take very aggressive measures to stop the spread of the virus, however, a significant deterioration of conditions could force the Company, or its partners, to suspend some or all activities and possibly even invoke force majeure under its agreements or other contracts.
-Likewise, other jurisdictions, including Canadian provinces and states in the USA, have at times instituted work and/or mobility restrictions.
-Such disruptions may sideline Company personnel temporarily, or permanently, as well as cause the Company to miss actual or self-imposed deadlines, push out forecasts for activity, and increase fiscal losses.
-In addition, the outbreak of COVID-19 has caused considerable disruption to the world economy and financial and metals markets, which could have a materially adverse impact on the ability of the Company to execute its strategy or raise additional funding and might negatively impact, among other factors, the Company's share price.
-While the Company has taken measures to protect its operations, the implementation of remote working practices for the Company as a result of COVID-19 increases the risk of exposure and susceptibility to information technology challenges including attempted actions by malicious third parties.
+Government and local restrictions on the movement of people and goods may cause work and analysis performed by the Company and its contractors to slow or even cease, as well as impact operating costs.
+While it appears that Ecuador's national vaccination campaign has been a success, future aggressive measures to counter contagion from variants, including the imposition of localized restrictions, cannot be ruled out.
+A significant deterioration of conditions could force the Company, or its partners, to suspend some or all activities and possibly even invoke force majeure under its agreements or other contracts.
+Likewise, other jurisdictions, including Canadian provinces and states in the United States of America, have at times instituted work and/or mobility restrictions.
+Such disruptions may sideline Company personnel temporarily, as well as cause the Company to miss actual or self-imposed deadlines, push out forecasts for activity, and increase fiscal losses.
+In addition, COVID-19 and its related variants, continues to cause considerable disruption to the world economy and financial and metals markets, and could have a materially adverse impact on the ability of the Company to execute its strategy or raise additional funding and might negatively impact, among other factors, the Company's share price.
+While the Company has taken measures to protect its operations (all local personnel have completed the vaccination regime), the implementation of remote working practices for the Company as a result of COVID-19 increases the risk of exposure and susceptibility to information technology challenges including attempted actions by malicious third parties.